Logo

 The Harsh Truth: Why You Stopped Growing

-The Viewer Retention Loop (The Engine of Growth)
+The Viewer Retention Loop (The Growth Engine)

 The "Reset" Protocol: How to Fix It